mcXrd/avotodolist/api-doc.md

-# Api documentation is in AvoTodolistAPI.html file
+# Api documentation is live on http://serverurl:serverport/api/docs/ (how to run server is in readme.md)